Heart Attitudes – How to Heal Our Hearts

 Notice the connection of mercy and forgiveness in the mind of Christ.
 If we want mercy from God, we must give mercy to people no matter what the debt.
 We have been forgiven by God.
 That mercy and forgiveness will affect our personal lives and our families.
 We are expected to now show mercy and forgiveness.

 I want to make certain that I have not sounded as though mercy is only expressed when someone has wounded us.
 Mercy is actively helping people in needful and wretched situations.
 However, there will be opportunities to get the knife point away from our hearts.
 There will be opportunities to forgive and express mercy to someone who has seriously harmed us.
-The question is not “Can we do it?”
-We can because we have been forgiven and the Spirit of Christ lives within us.
-The question is “Will we do it?”
+The question is not, “Can we do it?”
+We can because we have been forgiven, and the Spirit of Christ lives within us.
+The question is, “Will we do it?”

 Matthew 5:8 Blessed are the pure in heart: for they shall see God.